How Long Does the AFSL Application Process Take? A Guide for Financial Services Businesses

 To ensure timely processing of your application, it is important to:

-- Supply requested documents efficiently: If ASIC requests additional documents, ensure these are prepared and submitted promptly via the ASIC MOVEit portal.
+• Supply requested documents efficiently: If ASIC requests additional documents, ensure these are prepared and submitted promptly through the ASIC Regulatory Portal (formerly it was the ASIC MOVEit portal).
 Efficient and organised submission of requested documents helps ASIC to continue their assessment without unnecessary delays.

 Typical Stages in the AFSL Application Process